fsr5-fhaachen/charts/charts/portals/README.md

 helm upgrade --install portals portals/portals --namespace portals --create-namespace -f values.yaml
 ```

+## Database and Redis

+The chart does not install a database or redis.
+You have to install them yourself.

+You could use the [postgresql operator](https://cloudnative-pg.io/) and [redis operator](https://ot-container-kit.github.io/redis-operator/) for kubernetes.

+If you want a deployment example, view [our deployment guide](https://github.com/fsr5-fhaachen/portals/blob/main/deploy/README.md) inside the portals repo.

 ## Values

 You can find the default values in the [values.yaml](values.yaml) file.